chiche-ds/30-Day-Terraform-challenge-/Day13/README.md

 ### 1. **Reading**
    - **Chapter**: Study  Chapter 6 (Pages 191 - 221)
-     - Section: "Secret Management Basics and Secret Management tools".
+     - Section: "Secret Management Basics and Secret Management Tools".
    - **Goal**: Learn how to manage sensitive data securely within Terraform, ensuring that secrets are not exposed in your code or state files.

 ### 2. **Videos**
-   - **Udemy**: refresh your knowladge with privously watch videos on State focus more on video 55:
+   - **Udemy**: refresh your knowledge with previously watched videos on State focus more on video 55:
-   - **Goal**: Understand different approaches to secure secrets management and how to integrate these tools into your Terraform workflows.
+   - **Goal**: Understand different secure secret management approaches and how to integrate these tools into your Terraform workflows.

 ### 3. **Activity**
-   - **Secure Secrets Management**: Implement secure management of sensitive data such as passwords, API keys, and tokens using Vault or AWS Secrets Manager.
-Ensure that sensitive information is encrypted and properly masked in state files.
+   - **Secure Secrets Management**: Implement secure management of sensitive data such as passwords, API keys, and tokens using AWS Secrets Manager.
+Please ensure that sensitive information is encrypted and properly masked in state files.
    - **Goal**: Successfully set up a secure secrets management system and integrate it into your Terraform workflows to protect sensitive data.

 ### 5. **Blog Post**